metaleap/gerbil-lsp/lsp/notes.md

 - the new name (throw if syntactically invalid ident)

 Results:
-- `#f` or `(void)` if new name is identical to old name (clients will likely check usually)
+- `#f` or `(void)` if new name is identical to old name (clients will likely check usually, but never trust clients!)
-- else: a hash-table or alist where
+- else, a hash-table or alist where for each entry:
-  - the _value_ is a list of edit operations to apply client-side to one specific source file
+  - the _key_ is the source file path that the _value_ applies to
-  - the _key_ is that source file's path
+  - the _value_ is a list of _ranges_ representing occurrences in that file of the old name (that _are_ references to the def-being renamed! not shadowings etc)